jrroman/EvergreenWiki/Home.md

 Use only what you need.

 #####Multiplatform Support
-Evergreen is built in Go, an awesome new systems programming from Google.
+Evergreen is built in Go, an awesome new programming language from Google.
 Your tests can run on any machine that Evergreen can cross-compile its agent for, so it can run on all of Go's myriad supported operating systems and architectures, including
  1. Linux
  2. OSX